git-shubham-side/SQL-resources/README.md

 # SQL-resources
-this rfepository contains all the SQL resources
+this repository contains all the SQL resources